ftrackhq/ftrack-connect/doc/developing/hooks/action_launch.rst

 The list of actions is provided by the :ref:`developing/hooks/action_discover` :term:`hook`.
-The *action.discover* hook provides a list of actions with ``actionData``.
-These parameters are passed to this hook and can be used when running the action.
+The *action.discover* hook provides a list of actions.
+All parameters from the actions are passed to this hook and can be used when running the action.

 The default hook is a placeholder and should be extended to include correct